Wright Tower: Design

 The building was constructed between 1965 and 1966 with the Robert E. McKee General Contractor Company of Dallas, Texas serving as the builder.
 McKee was chosen partly due to his skillful erection of the Wright-designed Grady Gammage Memorial Auditorium in Tempe, Arizona which had been completed a year earlier.

 Ownership

 An affiliate of In-Rel Properties acquired the property from Kaden Companies Partnership in 2018.
 Kaden acquired the building in 1986 and changed its name from the Lincoln Income Life Insurance Tower to the Kaden Tower.
-After purchasing the tower, Kaden contracted Louisville's Grossman Chapman Klarer Architects and invested $2 million in an extensive renovation of the property.
-Completed in 1987, the renovation included updating the office spaces, upgrading the onsite auditorium, and repainting the exterior.
-A subsequent update in 2003 added air conditioning to the unique exterior elevator system.
+After purchasing the tower, Kaden contracted Louisville's Grossman Chapman Klarer Architects and invested $2 million in a renovation of the property.
+Completed in 1987, the renovation included updated office spaces, auditorium, and a repainted exterior.
+A subsequent update in 2003 added air conditioning to the exterior elevator system.
 A Ruth's Chris Steak House restaurant is located on the top floor.
 The lower floors are all office space.